Use National Preparedness Month to ensure your small business is disaster-ready

+We’re in the midst of the 11th annual National Preparedness Month, started and sponsored by the Federal Emergency Management Agency (FEMA).
 These 30 days encourage individuals and businesses to prepare for emergencies, including natural disasters, weather events, pandemics and terrorist attacks, and it’s the perfect time to take stock of your small business disaster preparedness and make or adjust your preparedness plan.

 A disaster preparedness plan for small businesses is a tool companies use to make sure they’re as ready as possible for disasters and can resume normal operations as soon as possible after a disaster.
 Every business’ plan will be different, but in general these are the areas yours should address:

 - List the activities and services necessary for your business to operate; examples include utilities, your office space or store – and your staff.
 How can you get them back if a disaster occurs?

 - Include plans for instances where you’d have to evacuate your office or staff can’t make it in.
 How will you continue to work?

 - If you don’t already have remote file access, consider getting it.
 Cloud-based storage solutions lessen the need to worry about lost data.
 If you don’t use the cloud, make sure your disaster plan includes regular and thorough data back-ups with secure off-site storage.

 - Make sure you have safety equipment on site, including any industry-specific supplies, and that employees can access and use these resources properly.